 17.)
 Females give birth to a single pup each season.

 18.)
-Sea otters have been reported wrapping themselves and their pups in kelp to keep from drifting out to sea.
+Sea otters have been reported wrapping themselves and their pups in kelp to keep from drifting out to sea, while they sleep.

 Also, check out the Critter Science YouTube channel.
 Videos added frequently!

 Want to suggest a critter for me to write about?
 Let me know here.